Earthquakes on May 7, 2026

 7.9 km2--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.7 earthquake 4 km E of Covelo, CA at 18:17 UTC on May 7, 2026.
+On May 7, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 4 km E of Covelo, CA at 18:17 UTC.
 A small number of nearby observers (2) submitted felt reports to the USGS.
 This was a shallow crustal earthquake, focused at 7.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 39.795°, -123.197°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.795°N, -123.197°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07